Three actions

 -

-- Holding of company-wide morning yoga before morning meetings and exercise function checks (total participants including online viewing: 95,000 since October 2021)
+- Holding of company-wide morning yoga before morning meetings and exercise function checks (total participants including online viewing: about 212,000 from October 2021 to March 2024)

-- Holding of Zoom morning yoga and evening yoga sessions (average satisfaction rate: 95% or higher)
+- Holding of Zoom morning yoga and evening yoga sessions (average satisfaction rate: about 90%)

 - Employees able to get simple physical strength measurements or do their own self-checks at home